Mamadoubarry10/Frontend-Take-Home-Exercise/README.md

 # Frontend-Take-Home-Exercise

-For this execicise I was able to:a
+For this execicise I was able to:

 1. Display a form with inputs for each field outlined above
 2. Allow a user to complete and submit the form